metabase/metabase/docs/users-guide/saved-questions.md

 ## Using a saved question as a sub-query

 With SQL databases, we can use an existing question as the basis for a new query, or as a common table expression (CTE).
 For example, let's say we have a lot of data spread across a number of tables, but our users are most interested in a subset of that data.
-We can perform a complicated query once to return those results, which people can refer to in their queries, just like they would refer to any other table.
+We can perform a complicated query once to return those results, which people can refer to in their queries just like they would with any other table.

-Here's how it works: create and save a question that returns the result set you'd like to make available for people to query.
+Here's how it works.
+First, create and save a question that returns the result set you'd like to make available for people to query.
 Using the sample dataset included with Metabase as an example, let's say we want to provide a result set (a "table") that only has orders from 2019, and only includes orders for products in the Gizmo category.

 We could create this question using the notebook editor, like so: